 Oil-Based vs. Water-Based Food Color: Which One to Choose and When?

+Oil-based vs water-based food color, which one to choose and when?
 It’s one of those questions that confuses a lot of new and experienced bakers.
 Maybe you are accustomed to working with one kind over the other.
 So which one should you use and when?
-Let’s discuss what the best color options are, which one to choose and when.
+Let’s discuss the best color options, which one to choose, and when.

 Oil-Based Color

-Oil-based food or “candy” colors were created to be used in candy making.
+Oil-based food, candy or chocolate coloring was created to be used in candy making.
 These are best used for recipes that contain high amounts of fats and oils.
 This type of coloring is designed to blend & bond with oils and fats creating bold vibrant colors.

 Oil-based colors can be used in: